wp-plugins/adsense-inserter/readme.txt

 I create the Adsense Inserter because nothing else out there was lightweight enough for placing Adsense ads on my pages.
 I tried pasting the Adsense ads directly into my code, but always end up with broken code because of wpautop.
 I am now using Adsense Inserter on my Adsense sites.

 You can use the Adsense Inserter plugin to place Adsense display ads and Adsense link units.

+###Types of Adsense Ads

+You can place adsense text only ads, adsense display only ads, adsense text and display ads, and adsense link units.
+The shortcode will place the correct code you need to display your adsense ad no matter what size you use.

+###Where to place the Adsense ads

+You can place you Adsense ads using the Adsense Inserter shortcode anywhere on your site where a shortcode can be executed.
+The Adsense Inserter plugin will place the necessary pieces of code in the right places to make your Adsense ads display correctly.

 ###What you get when you use the Adsense Inserter plugin